magneticio/vamp.io/content/documentation/using-vamp/workflows.md

 # Workflows

-A "workflow" is an automated change of the running system and its deployments.
+A "workflow" is an automated change of the running system and its deployments and gateways.
 Changing number of running instances based on metrics (e.g. SLA) is an example of a workflow.
-A workflow can be seen as a recipe or solution, however it has more generic meaning not just related to a "problematic" situation.
+A workflow can be seen as a recipe or solution, however it has more generic meaning not just related to "problematic" situations.

 Another example is a workflow that will decide automatically if a new version, when doing a canary release, should be accepted or not.
 For instance, push the route up to 50% of traffic to the new version, compare metrics over some time (e.g. frequency of 5xx errors, response time), change to 100% and remove the old version.
 This workflow could define the rate of the transitions (e.g. 5% -> 10% -> 25%, ...) as well.

 ## Rationale

 Workflows allow closing the feedback loop: deploy, measure, **react**.
-Vamp workflows are based on scripting - scripting allows experimentation with different features and if the feature is common and generic enough, it could be supported later in DSL itself.
+Vamp workflows are based on running separate services (breeds) and in its simplest form scripting can be used - e.g. `application/javascript` breeds.
+Scripting allows experimentation with different features and if the feature is common and generic enough, it could be supported later in Vamp DSL.
+Since workflows are running breeds in similar way as in deployments (blueprints), all other breed features are supported - ports, environment variables etc.

 ## Workflow API